henrysky/astroNN/README.md

 ### !!!Merry xmas and happy new year!!!
 ### !!!No update should be expected until 4th Jan 2018!!!
-### !!!Currently not working, please download astroNN commited at least before 7 Dec!!!
+### !!!Currently not working, please download astroNN committed at least before 7 Dec!!!

 ### New Year Plan
 * Reorganization of the codes and modules (a week?)